Teacher Trainings

 Members $750, Non-Members $825

 Explore the scenic heart of Prince William Sound by kayak and by foot to encounter glaciers and whales, sea lions and shorebirds.
 Share new ways to bring the natural world into your classroom while developing curriculum with other Alaska educators.
 Spend six days camping, kayaking, and discovering with Chugach National Forest Wilderness Manager Tim Lydon.
 The main purpose of the course is to inspire teachers to connect their students to nature.
 The human relationship to nature will be a central theme, with an emphasis on America’s public lands and our idea of wilderness.
 Topics will include the area’s Alaska Native history, early Euro-American activities, evolution of the Chugach National Forest, 1989 Exxon Valdez oil spill, and the local effects of global climate change.
 The group will also learn about the area’s flora, fauna and glaciers while base camping at one beach camp for the duration of the program.
-Educators from communities effected by the Exxon-Valdez Oil Spill (EVOS) are highly encouraged to apply and have priority during registration.
+Educators from communities affected by the Exxon-Valdez Oil Spill (EVOS) are highly encouraged to apply and have priority during registration.

-First review of applications will take place on February 10th.
+Application period opens February 5th and the first review of applications will take place on February 10th.
 Payment due after notice of accepted application.
 Course credits from UAA ($119) not included in registration cost.

 Participants must be in good fitness and health, equipped for long exposure in variable weather, prepared and fit for off-trail uneven hiking, and potentially camping with tents on snow.
 There are very few low-strenuous activity options on this trip, with the exception of class time.
 No previous kayak experience is necessary, but participants must be capable of getting in and out of a kayak, and of paddling a kayak for several hours at a time in conditions that could change suddenly.
 Participants must be able to walk short distances over uneven coastal terrain carrying up to 45 pounds of personal and group gear.
 Please see course overview for more information.